O-X-L/micro-queue/README.md

 ## Monitor

-You can enable a prometheus exporter by settings `settings.metric_exporter: true`.
+You can enable a prometheus exporter by setting `settings.metric_exporter: true`.

 It records the amount of messages that did go in and out by queue: